 Now that we’ve outlined the basic requirements, here are 5 critical factors to keep in mind when developing names and identity statements for your product launch:

 1 - Consider composition and classification.
-Make sure you understand your ingredients’ specifications, chemical structures, processing methods, and regulatory status.
+Make sure you understand your ingredients’ specifications deeply, such as their chemical structures, processing methods, and regulatory status.
 These elements can influence your product’s classification and how your product should be described—and ultimately, the names you’re permitted to use.

 Example: Yogurt has a FDA standard of identity requiring certain amounts of milk products.
 A smoothie made with almond milk and no dairy ingredients would not meet the compositional requirements to be labeled a "yogurt smoothie."
 It would need an alternative name that reflects the product’s non-dairy composition.